IBM/autopilot/README.md

 npm run dev
 ```

-Once the application is running, you should see the following output indicating that the server is ready:
+Once the application is running, you should see something similar to the following output indicating that the server is ready:
 ```
 VITE v5.4.7  ready in 136 ms